 For highly accurate surgical guides and true-to-life medical device prototypes, PolyJet technology offers a range of material properties from rigid to flexible and opaque to transparent.
-For strong tooling, custom fixtures and end-use parts, FDM Technology works with production-grade materials, including high-performance thermoplastics.
+For strong tooling, custom fixtures, research aids or medical device components, FDM Technology works with production-grade materials, including high-performance thermoplastics.

 Both technologies offer biocompatible materials, so you can take advantage of 3D printing’s scalability and geometric capabilities in patient care and advanced experimental work.